JohannesPfeifer/DSGE_mod/README.md

 4.5 onwards and make full use of Dynare's LaTeX-capabilities to better document the original replication files.

+## Solow_model

+Various mod-files related to the basic Solow-Swan model, using Dynare's perfect foresight routines to study steady state transitions when e.g. parameters change

+### Solow_SS_transition.mod
+Studies the transition behavior of a simple Solow-Swan economy with Cobb-Douglas production function to its steady state when started with a capital stock different from steady state.

+### Solow_growth_rate_changes.mod
+Studies the transition behavior of a simple Solow-Swan economy with Cobb-Douglas production function after unanticipated for changes in technology or population growth.

+### Solow_nonstationary.mod
+Studies the transition behavior of a simple Solow-Swan economy with Cobb-Douglas production function to its balanced growth path (BGP).
+The Solow model is solved here in aggregate, i.e. non-detrended form along its balanced growth path.
+For that purpose, trending labor-augmenting technology and population processes are defined.

 ## Woodford_2007_Chapter_7.mod

 Implements the deterministic optimal policy exercise in Figure 7.1 of Michael Woodford (2003):